 The implementation of the Real Time Information regime came to force in 2013.
 That means you must also submit payroll data to HMRC any time you pay your employees.

-How to Employ Staff for the First Time: Guide for Employers
+How to Employ Someone for the First Time: Guide for Employers